 It is cliche for a personal injury lawyer to say that insurance adjusters are unreasonable.
 They think we are crazy, we think they are crazy, and so forth.
 So let's be clear: Progressive may have the most unreasonable adjusters in all of Maryland when it comes to placing a fair value settlement value of motor vehicle accident cases.

 They probably top State Farm in adhering to the "insurance companies are good and victims are bad" credo.
-The adjusters we deal with -- Sunny Kim, Janet Brown, Rick Riddle, Kristen Cauffiel, Heather Cutlip, Nathan Ryan, Lisa Arents, Raymond Paquin, Lauren Green, Sabrina Love, Julie Khan, Mariah Greene, Diane Moses, Holly Lent, Kim Fennington, Ryan Chandler, Sharon Portier, Ginny Eaton, Karen Castelli, Kristine Pierson to name a few in Maryland we have seen recently-- are not bad people.
+The adjusters we deal with -- Sunny Kim, Sabrina Love, Janet Brown, Rick Riddle, Kristen Cauffiel, Heather Cutlip, Nathan Ryan, Lisa Arents, Raymond Paquin, Lauren Green, Sabrina Love, Julie Khan, Mariah Greene, Diane Moses, Holly Lent, Kim Fennington, Ryan Chandler, Sharon Portier, Ginny Eaton, Karen Castelli, Kristine Pierson to name a few in Maryland we have seen recently-- are not bad people.
 Some of these adjusters are likable and are probably people you might enjoy at a party.

 After a lawsuit is filed, Progressive's settlement posture is more reasonable.
 A part of the reason for that is practical: its in-house counsel, the Law Offices of Donald Speidel, based in Owings Mills, has only four lawyers.

 While they are good attorneys, four lawyers can only handle so many cases given its market share in Maryland.
 Accordingly, victims typically get more reasonable offers after suit has been filed.
 (We may hate this practice, but it may well be a good business model for them, statistically, because so many attorneys and plaintiffs simply back down from the fight.)